Effects of crystal field and momentum-based frustrated exchange interactions on multiorbital square skyrmion lattice: RESULTS

-Here, we consider a regime with weak higher-harmonic contributions by setting $\xi = 0.268$ (corresponding to $J_2 = -0.1$ and $J_3 = -0.45$) while keeping the positions of the ordering wave vectors.
 Figure~\ref{fig_phasedia_without_higherhamonicWV} shows the $\Delta$--$h$ phase diagram for $\alpha = 0.38$ at a low temperature of $T = 0.05$ and a higher-harmonic wave-vector parameter of $\xi = 0.268$.
 In this case, no topologically nontrivial magnetic-moment configurations such as the S-SkL are found, and no abundant double-$Q$ states appear.
-Table~\ref{table:ssf_higherhamonicWV} and Fig.~\ref{fig_RealspaceSfChirality_higherharmonic} summarize the characteristics of the newly obtained magnetic-moment configurations.
-Specifically, only the 1$Q$~VS, 1$Q$~CS, and two newly emerged 2$Q$ states (labeled X and Y) appear.
+Table~\ref{table:ssf_higherhamonicWV} and Fig.~\ref{fig_RealspaceSfChirality_higherharmonic} summarize the characteristics of the obtained magnetic-moment configurations.
+Specifically, only the 1$Q$~VS, 1$Q$~CS, and two emergent 2$Q$ states (labeled X and Y) appear.
 As shown in Fig.~\ref{fig_RealspaceSfChirality_higherharmonic}(b), the $\bm{Q}_1$ and $\bm{Q}_2$ components in these two 2$Q$ states are composed of lower-harmonic wave vectors expressed as $(\bm{Q}_1 \pm \bm{Q}_2)/2$ rather than $(\bm{Q}_1 \pm \bm{Q}_2)$.
-These results indicate that, even in the presence of multiorbital effects, the higher-harmonic wave vectors still play a crucial role in the emergence of the S-SkL state.
+These qualitative differences in the phase diagrams originate from the $\xi$-dependent contour of $\mathcal{J}(\bm{q})$, which indicates that, even in the presence of multiorbital effects, the higher-harmonic wave vectors still play a crucial role in the emergence of the S-SkL state.